 - Mashable: $2,000,000 per month – It primarily makes money through advertising.

-While you may not make the millions of dollars these sites make, I think it’s reasonable to estimate a few thousands a month.
-It may take awhile to get there, but with hard work and determination, anything is possible.
+While you may not make the millions of dollars these sites make, I think it’s reasonable to estimate a few thousand dollars per month.
+It may take a while to get there, but with hard work and determination, anything is possible.

 How To Make Money Blogging For Beginners

 Are you still with me?
 If you’ve made it this far, it’s time to learn how to start a blog and make money!
 Woo hoo!
 Here’s a quick guide to do it:

 Jo of Nourishing Time was instrumental in the writing of this guide.
 It was with her guidance that I was also able to start my own websites.
 We’ve joined together to share these simple steps for how to get started and make money by blogging.

 A domain name is your web address.
 Similar to a home address, this tells people what to search to find you.